Skip to content

 import 'tasks/project.just'

-How should you organize your tasks in your project folder?
+How should you organize your tasks in an MLOps project?

 [group('check')]